AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

     });
 ```

-Here is a sample with additional information in chart tooltip.
-Full information on tooltips settings can be found in [Tooltip article](../Common_Settings/Tooltip).
+Here is a sample with additional information in the chart tooltip.
+Full information on tooltip settings can be found in [Tooltip article](../Common_Settings/Tooltip).

 {sample}CS\_TextFormatter\_06{sample}